sophiaachungg/phonocode/README.md

 *Figure 2.
 WavLM Model Architecture from Chen et al., 2022*

+- Nearly identical to Wav2Vec 2.0 architecture but *without* the quantization module (replaced with a simple classification head for prediction).
 - Built on the Wav2Vec 2.0 / HuBERT family but optimized as a **general-purpose speech representation** model for a wide range of tasks (SUPERB benchmark).
+- Uses Gated Relative Position Bias: modifies the attention mechanism inside the Transformer layers.
+It adds a learnable bias to the attention scores based on the relative distance between tokens.
 - Adds structured denoising and additional pretraining data (MIX-94k) to better capture speaker, background and other acoustic information.
 - Achieves **State of the Art (SOTA) or near-SOTA results** across tasks like speech separation, speaker verification, diarization, and ASR.

-We again use WavLM both **off-the-shelf** and as a **frozen encoder** plus a small classifier head, and compare performance to Wav2Vec 2.0 on the same splits.
+I again use WavLM both **off-the-shelf** and as a **frozen encoder** plus a small classifier head, and compare performance to Wav2Vec 2.0 on the same splits.

 ## 3. Experimental design